hydrateio/kaas/README.md

 This whole 'cookie cutter' could be re-used multiple times, providing individual teams, organizations, companies, etc with therir very own, personalized KaaS.

+## Notes

+The project has been modified to protect confidential information and the AWS account that backed the project no longer exists